niranjanbala/remoteinbound.com/scripts/manual-setup-guide.md

 - **Triggers** for automatic timestamp updates
 - **Functions** for attendee count management

-Once completed, your RemoteInbound application will be fully connected to the live Supabase database!
+Once completed, your Remote Inbound application will be fully connected to the live Supabase database!